 Sadler Gate and Iron Gate are lined with 16th-century buildings and boast numerous gift shops, clothes shops, pubs and restaurants.
 The area is known as Derby's Cathedral Quarter.

-Westfield Derby opened in 2007 replacing the former Eagle Centre.
-Open every day, Westfield Derby is an all-weather shopping mall which houses over 100 shops and a food court capable of seating 800 people.
+Open every day, Intu Derby is an all-weather shopping mall which houses over 100 shops and a food court capable of seating 800 people.
 There is also a large car park.